janaalbader28/Parallel-Task-Scheduling-for-Deadline-Oriented-System/README.md

 | 5000 tasks       | 5.9520s                  |

 ## Time-Consuming Parts of Code Execution (1000 tasks)
+This project uses 1000 tasks to measure the execution time for the sequential code using the clock() function

 | Function          | Execution Time (seconds) |
 |-------------------|--------------------------|